Joust 2: Survival of the Fittest: Development and release

 Joust 2 was developed by Williams Electronics, with John Newcomer as the lead designer.
 The game features amplified monaural sound and raster graphics on a 19-inch color CRT monitor.
 Like other Williams arcade games, Joust 2 was programmed in assembly language.
 Williams' video game department had shrunk following a decline in the video game industry.
 The company wanted to sell an arcade conversion kit for games that use a vertically oriented monitor, which had become popular at the time.
 Management felt that a sequel would improve the kit's saleability.
 The company decided to release a sequel to either Robotron: 2084 or Joust, ultimately choosing the latter.
 Technology had progressed since the original's release, providing more flexibility than before.
 As a result, Newcomer conceived new elements: additional characters, improved audio-visuals, and new mechanics.
 To portray a progression of villains, the staff added a new enemy, Knight Lord.
 The developers added backgrounds to the levels, inspired by artwork by M. C. Escher, Newcomer's favorite artist.
 Staff added a transform button to provide players with more variety and balance the gameplay.

 While Joust was widely ported to home systems, Joust 2 was only made available as part of emulated collections.
 In 1997, it was released as part of Arcade's Greatest Hits: The Midway Collection 2.
 The game was also included in the 2003 and 2012 multi-platform compilations Midway Arcade Treasures and Midway Arcade Origins, respectively.
-Both Joust games along with many other Midway arcade games appear in an expansion of Lego Dimensions.
-The developers, Traveller's Tales, considered recreating them in Lego form, but decided to present them in their original forms to maintain what they felt made the games good.
+Both Joust games along with many other Midway arcade games appear in the 2016 Midway Arcade Level Pack expansion of Lego Dimensions.
+The developer, Traveller's Tales, considered recreating them in Lego form but decided to present them in their original forms to maintain what they felt made the games good.
 Lego versions of Joust characters appear outside of the emulated games.